guyfawcus/ArchMap/README.rst

   -v, --verbose   Show info messages
-  --config FILE   Use an alternative configuration file instead of /etc/archmap.conf --users FILE    Use FILE for a list of users instead of getting the list from the ArchWiki --geojson FILE  Output the geojson to FILE, use 'no' to disable output --kml FILE      Output the kml to FILE, use 'no' to disable output --csv FILE      Output the csv to FILE, use 'no' to disable output --geojsonio     Send the geojson to http://geojson.io for processing
+  --config FILE   Use an alternative configuration file instead of /etc/archmap.conf --users FILE    Use FILE for a list of users instead of getting the list from the ArchWiki --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output --kml FILE      Output the KML to FILE, use 'no' to disable output --csv FILE      Output the CSV to FILE, use 'no' to disable output --geojsonio     Send the GeoJSON to http://geojson.io for processing

 License